Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 Supporting multiple formats for personal identity numbers

-Even though we hinted the format YYYYMMDDNNNN, visitors still entered the shorter format YYMMDDNNNN, which we added support for.
+Despite asking for the format YYYYMMDDNNNN, visitors still entered the shorter format YYMMDDNNNN, which we simply added support for.

 Importing appointment data more frequently